-Monmouthshire County Council adheres to the advice, guidance and legislation provided by Welsh Government with regard to entrance for public examinations.
+Monmouthshire County Council follows the advice, guidance and legislation provided by Welsh Government with regard to entrance for public examinations.

-Further information on school policy can be gained from the school direct, along with details of the public examination results.
+Further information on school policy can be gained directly from individual schools, along with details of their public examination results.
 All pupils are entitled to be entered for public examinations at the appropriate level for the subjects they study.
-Examination fees are normally paid by the school, subject to terms and conditions.